PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

    :width: 600
    :align: center

+**Enable allow forwarding of decrypted content**:
+From version 10.1 and forwards enable the firewall to forward SSL traffic for WildFire analysis.

 **Disable Forward segments exceeding TCP App-ID inspection queue**:
 In newer releases disabled by default; explicit disable in IronSkillet template Disable this option to prevent the firewall from forwarding TCP segments and skipping App-ID inspection when the App-ID inspection queue is full.